shubham88fru/learning-elasticsearch/README.md

     - must
     - must_not
     - should
-- The patter for these queries is that you'll find normal queries written within then.
+- The pattern for these queries is that you'll find normal queries written within then.
 See e.g. below.

 # Products with price less than 100 and rating greater than 4.5
 POST /products/_search